Income tax Dates

 Expenses repaid to volunteers working for your organisation are not taxed.
-You tax payments you make to your volunteers for their services using PAYE or as a schedular payment.
+Payments to volunteers for their services should be taxed as PAYE or as a schedular payment.

 Sometimes you need to pay back the money volunteers spend doing their work for the organisation.
 This could be money they spend doing the work itself or travel to or from the work.

-There is no tax to pay on the money you pay back to volunteers for expenses.
-These reimbursements are tax-exempt income if they are either:
+There's no tax to pay on the money you pay back to volunteers for expenses.
+These reimbursements are tax-exempt income if they're either:

 - actual expenses